nVotesOrg/libmix/README.md

 * Converted CryptoTest to ScalaTest format (sbt test)
 * Rearranged packages
 * Added benchmark/demo
+* Re add unicrypt parallelism optimizations (this is the big part)

 ### Work to do

-* Re add unicrypt parallelism optimizations (this is the big part)
+* Revise configuration mechanism
+* Proper tracing